GoogleCloudPlatform/magic-modules/docs/content/develop/run-tests.md

     ```

 1. Run acceptance tests for only modified resources.
 (Full test runs can take over 9 hours.)
-See Go's documentation for more information about `-run`.
+See [Go's documentation](https://pkg.go.dev/cmd/go#hdr-Testing_flags) for more information about `-run` and other flags.

     ```bash
     make testacc TEST=./google TESTARGS='-run=TestAccContainerNodePool'
     ```

-    TESTARGS allows you to pass [testing flags](https://pkg.go.dev/cmd/go#hdr-Testing_flags) to `go test`.
-The most important is `-run`, which allows you to limit the tests that get run.
-There are 2000+ tests, and running all of them takes over 9 hours and requires a lot of GCP quota.

-    `-run` is regexp-like, so multiple tests can be run in parallel by specifying a common substring of those tests (for example, `TestAccContainerNodePool` to run all node pool tests).

 1. Optional: Save verbose test output to a file for analysis.